anands-repo/hello/README.md

 make -j 12
 ```

 NOTE: To properly download models, git-lfs needs to be installed.
-Once installed, please do `git-lfs` inside the git repo.
+Once installed, please do `git lfs pull` inside the git repo.

 To run Illumina variant calling, please use the following command